-If you get any child support payments from either IRD or from a private arrangment you need to tell us.
+If you get any child support payments from either IRD or from a private arrangement you need to tell us.
 This includes regular or extra voluntary payments.

-Child support payments from Inland Revenue are counted as income if you receive:
+Child support payments from Inland Revenue are counted as income if you get:

 - a married rate of benefit

 - Supported Living Payment (caring for a person) as a sole parent